-Office Location 1300 Harmon Place Minneapolis, MN 55403 Mailing Address College of Management Graduate Programs Office Metropolitan State University 1501 Hennepin Ave Minneapolis, MN 55403
+1300 Harmon Place Minneapolis, MN 55403 Mailing Address

+College of Management Graduate Programs Office Metropolitan State University 1501 Hennepin Ave Minneapolis, MN 55403

-Phone: 612-659-7290 Email: com.graduateprograms@metrostate.edu Website: choose.metrostate.edu/comgradprograms
+Email: com.graduateprograms@metrostate.edu Website: choose.metrostate.edu/comgradprograms

-Master of Arts in Psychology (MA)
+Psychology (MA)

 The Master of Arts in Psychology degree provides access to high quality graduate education in psychology to students who are interested in the application of psychology to a variety of community and organizational-related issues.
 The program's theoretical orientation requires students to examine the complex relationships among individual, family and community well-being and the impact of the wider environment in which we live and work.